 - Your existing mortgage rate may increase.
 Refinancing doesn’t always result in a lower interest rate, especially since rates for cash-out refinances tend to be higher.

 - You risk losing your home if you can’t repay the loan.
-Since the property is collateral for your refinance, failing to make your mortgage payments means you could lose your home to foreclosure.
+Since your home is collateral for the refinance, failing to make your mortgage payments means you could lose your home to foreclosure.

 Alternatives to Cash-Out Refinancing

 There are other ways to borrow against your home’s equity.
 Here are a few alternatives: